mazenbalasta/never-left-behind/journals/Trevor.md

 Feb 7, 2024:
 Today I worked with Rudy on the front end, we made a lot of CSS format improvements and got our code up to sync.
 I also worked on the chat feature front end.

+Feb 8, 2024:
+Today I finalized the project with my teammates and friends, we were able to get the project to a point where we are all happy with it.
+I also worked on my portion of the final documentation for the project.
+We talked about the future of the project and how we can continue to improve it.
+We also talked about our experience this far the lessons we learned alone the way.